Norwood Hallowell: Career

 Norwood Hallowell won the AAU 1,500 in 1932 and the IC4A mile in 1931.
-Hallowell was expected to become the first American to win the Olympic 1500-meter event since Mel Sheppard won at London in 1908.
-He broke the Olympic record for the 1500-meter race.
+Hallowell was expected to become the first American to win the Olympic 1500-meter event since Mel Sheppard won at London in 1908, but placed sixth in the final.
 Hallowell was the head of the Drama department at Philips Andover Academy and produced many Shakespearian plays.
 He had been a member of the Board of Directors of the Theatre Company of Boston.
 During World War II, he served in the US Navy, attaining the rank of lieutenant commander.
 He was an executive officer on two ships.

 Personal life

 Hallowell married Priscilla Choate (1908–1998), a daughter of Joseph H. Choate Jr. on April 3, 1934, in Manhattan, New York City.